California to expand emissions testing with new $419M center

 “As soon as I get my lab going, there are very specifically some heavy duty (vehicles) I want to look at,” Hébert said.
 “Part of the reason I am concerned about heavy duty (vehicles) is because of our lack of capacity to help keep them in check.”

-The 402,000 square foot (37,347 square meter)-facility will be able to test emissions from cars, trucks, buses, motorcycles, lawnmowers, marine engines and other vehicles.
+The 402,000 square foot (37,347 square meter)-facility will test emissions from cars, trucks, buses, motorcycles, lawnmowers, marine engines and other vehicles.
+Its testing capacity will be twice that of the older lab for many smaller vehicles such as passenger cars and six times more for many heavy duty vehicles, including buses and off-road equipment, agency officials said.

 In the future, Hébert said she hopes the facility will also conduct battery testing on electric vehicles to ensure they fulfill their life expectancy — yet another way to encourage Californians to move toward cleaner transportation.

-California, which is home to 40 million people, has long been viewed as a leader on clean air regulations.
+California, which is home to about 40 million people, has long been viewed as a leader on clean air regulations.

 At a dedication event Thursday for the vehicle testing center, local officials recalled growing up and living decades ago in a state where the skies were often too hazy to see nearby mountains and air quality warnings were commonplace — something State Senator Richard Roth noted is no longer case in the Riverside County communities he represents.